icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 will provide an ice-free surface at the midchord of an 8.8 percent thick circular arc airfoil at zero angle of attack for altitudes of 10,000, 25,000, and 40,000 feet.
 The recovery factor r is 0.90.
-The values of pressure coefficient C and local Mach number M1 can be obtained. from reference 10 for stream Mach numbers of 0.848 to 1.500 and are listed. as follows:
+The values of pressure coefficient Cp and local Mach number M1 can be obtained. from reference 10 for stream Mach numbers of 0.848 to 1.500 and are listed. as follows: